-Britain’s economy contracted for a second quarter in a row in the first three months of this year, technically plunging the United Kingdom in the second recession since the 2007-2008 financial crisis.
+Britain’s economy contracted for a second quarter in a row in the first three months of this year, technically plunging the United Kingdom in its second recession since the 2007-8 financial crisis.

-Pressure will mount on Britain’s coalition government of Conservatives and Liberal Democrats to offer a more convincing plan for economic recovery.
+Pressure will mount on Britain’s coalition government to offer a more convincing plan for economic recovery.

-Conservatives can lay the blame at their more centrist coalition partners who are wary of austerity and the sort of market reforms that could produce growth but as the conservative newspaper The Telegraph editorialized on Wednesday, “That excuse is beginning to wear a little thin.”
+Conservatives can blame their Liberal Democratic coalition partners, who are wary of austerity and the sort of market reforms that could produce growth, but, as the conservative newspaper The Telegraph argues, “That excuse is beginning to wear a little thin.”

 It cites a survey that suggests a third of British businesses would take on more workers if employment laws were relaxed.

 The newspaper also laments the lack of corporate tax reduction: